bertkdowns/pyomo-replace/paper/paper.md

 With the advent of more computing resources and networked sites, process modelling has become more critical than ever before.
 One way this is shown is in the rise in popularity of Digital Twins, which try to make a complete and comprehensive model of many different properties of entire sites and their surroundings [@walmsley2024adaptive].
 As these models have become larger, being able to understand all of the constraints within the system simultaneously becomes harder and harder, making it harder to run, interpret, or adjust the model.

-The behaviour of Chemical processes is commonly modelled with Equation Oriented models [@biegler1997systematic].
+The behaviour of Chemical processes is commonly modelled with equation-oriented models [@biegler1997systematic].
 This is usually done in an Algebraic Modelling Language or equation-oriented modelling framework, sometimes with the assistance of graphical user interface (GUI).

-### Equation Oriented Modelling
+### Equation-oriented Modelling

 Fundamentally, an Equation-Oriented Model is simply a set of mathematical equations, optionally with an objective function [@biegler2010nonlinear].